Boyul-Kim/practice/README.md

-# practice
+# buble functions
-repo for various practice problems
+repo for potential functions to be used for buble social